Seatis/my-teaching-materials/project/hardware/totoro-chat/README.md

 - the program will ask the user to enter message in the following format:
   - `user_name_of_the_recipient message`
 - if the user entered the message the program will send the message to the user

+### Save and Load user info
+- the program can save the user storage to a file
+- also the program can load the user storage from a file

+### Message logging
+- the program can log the sent and received messages to a file

+### Logged message reading
+- the program can load the message log file and can display it on the screen

 ## Solution
 [Solution](#)